admin-bootcamps/python-templates/README.md

-# Gen-AI with Python
+# README: Gen-AI with Python

+This is the README.md file for the `pythom-templates` repo: [Go to repo](https://github.com/admin-bootcamps/python-templates)

-The python-templates repo contains the sample Python files for Gen-AI activities.
+**`python-templates`** contains the sample Python files for Gen-AI activities.

 We use OpenRouter API for Text > Text and Huggingface API for Text > Image.